-Questions relating to the Grants.gov registration process, system requirements, how an application form works, or the submittal process must be directed to Grants.gov at 1-800-518-4726 or support@Grants.gov.
+Questions relating to the Grants.gov registration process, system requirements, how an application form works, or the submittal process must be directed to Grants.gov at 1-800-518-4726 or support@grants.gov.
 DOE cannot answer these questions.

 Please only contact the Grants.gov help desk for questions related to Grants.gov.

-For help with PAMS, click the "External User Guide" link on the PAMS website, https://pamspublic.science.energy.gov/.
-You may also contact the PAMS Help Desk, which can be reached Monday through Friday, 9AM - 5:30 PM Eastern Time.
+For help with PAMS, click the "External User Guide" link on the PAMS website, https://pamspublic.science.energy.gov.
+You may also contact the PAMS Help Desk, which can be reached Monday through Friday, 9:00 AM - 5:30 PM Eastern Time.
 Telephone: (855) 818-1846 (toll free) or (301) 903-9610, Email: sc.pams-helpdesk@science.doe.gov.
-All submission and inquiries about this FOA should reference DE-FOA-0002078.
+All submission and inquiries about this FOA should reference DE-FOA-0002223.

 Please contact the PAMS help desk for technological issues with the PAMS system.

-Questions regarding the specific program areas and technical requirements may be directed to the technical contacts listed for each program within the FOA or below.
+Questions regarding the technical requirements may be directed to the technical contact listed below.

 Please contact the program staff with all questions not directly related to the Grants.gov or PAMS systems.